 - Any input not explicitly saved to the workspace bucket or other external file

-When you recreate your cluster, you will need to reinstall any additional libraries or tools that you had installed previously.
+When you recreate your runtime, you will need to reinstall any additional libraries or tools that you had installed previously.

-What is not deleted along with the cluster (saved notebook files and data):
+What is maintained when deleting the runtime (saved notebook files and data)

 Your notebooks and any data explicitly saved to your bucket are still in long term storage in the workspace bucket as described in the Save notebook section.